-Tackle Super Bowl LI with these super apps
+Wipe off that wing sauce and tap into the game with the 8 best Super Bowl apps

-It’s the Super Bowl — by no means does the ritualistic event need any introduction.
-Before you begin to stuff yourself with nachos and guacamole on Sunday, check out these apps to amplify your experience for the big game.
+It’s the Super Bowl — and by no means does the ritualistic event need any introduction.
+Before you begin to stuff yourself with nachos and wings on Sunday, or settle in to watch the game (or the ads), though, check out these apps to amplify your experience for the big game.

-More: Go big and go home with one of these huge 4K TVs for Super Bowl LI

-Super Bowl LI Houston – Fan Mobile Pass
+Super Bowl LII Fan Mobile Pass

-The Fan Mobile Pass is a companion app that provides Super Bowl fans with maps, schedules, and more for Super Bowl events and the game day in Houston.
+The Fan Mobile Pass is a companion app that provides Super Bowl fans with maps, schedules, and more for Super Bowl events and the game day in Minneapolis.
 There’s curated content, such as photos and videos, and you can enter giveaways and sweepstakes to win prizes.
 Register once on your computer or mobile device, and you’ll receive your QR code, enabling you to scan into activities and events.
-All the up to date photos and videos will show up on your personalized landing page, and you’ll be able to share them on your social media.
-You can use this app at the NFL Experience Driven by Genesis, Super Bowl Live, Super Bowl Opening Night Fueled by Gatorade, and GameDay Fan Plaza (Super Bowl LI ticketholders only).
+All the up-to-date photos and videos will show up on your personalized landing page, and you’ll be able to share them on your social media.

 Available on: